hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 $$
 \ell = \frac{k_B\mathcal{T}}{mg}.
 $$

+Technically, we need the *difference* in pressure between top and bottom to cancel the weight, but a nice little conspiracy means our simple answer is correct.
+See the [technical notes](assets/napkin-hacks-appendix.md) for more details.

 From observing the pollen grains meander in the equilibrium plane, we can directly calculate the diffusion coefficient $D = \ell v$, since $d^2 \sim Dt$.